wolfien666/smutscrape/README.md

       scrape {code} {mode} {query}
 ```

-### Use this table to fill in the code and the mode:
+### Use site table to fill in code and mode — or `scrape` without arguments for dynamically generated table:

 | code   | site                          | modes                          | metadata                       |
 | ------ | ----------------------------- | ------------------------------ | ------------------------------ |